American women seek more than $66M in damages from US Soccer

 Each side in the class-action lawsuit asked for a summary judgment in their favor.
 The estimate of damages, including interest, was provided by Finnie Bevin Cook, an economist from Deiter Consulting Group, which was retained by the suing players.

-The collective bargaining agreements showed a disparity in bonuses but also highlighted the different structures of the deals.
+The collective bargaining agreements showed a disparity in bonuses but also highlighted the different pay structures between the two teams.

-“Women’s national ream players are paid differently because they specifically asked for and negotiated a completely different contract than the men’s national team, despite being offered, and rejecting, a similar pay-to-play agreement during the past negotiations,” the USSF said in a statement.
+“Women’s national team players are paid differently because they specifically asked for and negotiated a completely different contract than the men’s national team, despite being offered, and rejecting, a similar pay-to-play agreement during the past negotiations,” U.S. Soccer said in a statement.
 “Their preference was a contract that provides significant additional benefits that the men’s national team does not have, including guaranteed annual salaries, medical and dental insurance, paid child-care assistance, paid pregnancy and parental leave, severance benefits, salary continuation during periods of injury, access to a retirement plan, multiple bonuses and more.”

 Molly Levinson, spokeswoman for the plaintiffs, disputed the federation's assertions.